igigis/CanaryCrypter/README.md

 2. Open PowerShell as **Administrator**:
    - Right-click the Start Menu and select **Windows PowerShell (Admin)**.

+   - Run the script:

+powershell

+    .\Ransomware-Simulation.ps1

+    Review the disclaimer and type Yes to confirm that you are executing the simulation in a safe, controlled environment.

+    Observe the encryption simulation, file renaming, and creation of persistence mechanisms.

+Important Notes

+    Virtual Machine Only: Ensure you are running this in a fully isolated virtual machine to avoid any unintended disruptions.
+    Monitoring Tools: Use cybersecurity monitoring tools (such as Huntress, EDR solutions, or similar) to observe the changes made by the script, which could trigger alerts.
+    Restoration: The script does not provide automatic file restoration.
+Make sure you have backups of any files used in the simulation environment.

+Contribution

+Feel free to fork this repository, make modifications, or report any issues.
+This project is intended for educational purposes and should be treated with responsibility.

 3. Navigate to the directory where the script is located:
    ```powershell